Teach2Give-Training-Resources/React-Cypress-Typescript/README.md

 4. ***Time-travel Debugging***

 Cypress includes a **time-travel debugging** feature that allows developers to step through each command in a test.
-This capability helps in observing the state of the application at different points in time during test execution, aiding in pinpointing and resolving issues effectively ^[1](https://www.bing.com/ck/a?!&&p=f741977d47bb29a373e17575a02f3272044b60fbe7e545cf05e47715d462876aJmltdHM9MTc1MTE1NTIwMA&ptn=3&ver=2&hsh=4&fclid=2af470c9-ce56-6753-3daa-6531cfd46668&u=a1aHR0cHM6Ly93d3cuZ2Vla3Nmb3JnZWVrcy5vcmcvaW50cm9kdWN0aW9uLXRvLWN5cHJlc3MtdGVzdGluZy1mcmFtZXdvcmsv&ntb=1)^ .
+This capability helps in observing the state of the application at different points in time during test execution, aiding in pinpointing and resolving issues effectively.

 5. ***Network Stubbing***